 Dennise Dryden is also the Treasurer.
 The Treasurer’s Office is responsible for the collection of all monies owed to the City, and investment of surplus funds.

 Dennise is a Certified Public Finance Administrator and Certified Public Fund Investment Manager and serves on many committees for Michigan Municipal Treasurer's Association.

-Deputy Clerk, Lyndsey Hill and Administrative Assistant Alina Caldwell currently works at the front desk and helps by assisting the public by receiving payments, answering questions, take complaints, answer the phones, voter registration, Elections, Community Development Block Grant funds and assist the City Manager and Clerk/Treasurer.
+Deputy Clerk, Cathy Shaughnessy and Administrative Assistant Robin Brophy currently works at the front desk and helps by assisting the public by receiving payments, answering questions, take complaints, answer the phones, voter registration, Elections, Community Development Block Grant funds and assist the City Manager and Clerk/Treasurer.

 The Public Works Department is responsible for constructing and maintaining the City’s infrastructure.
 We accomplish some of the work with our employees and equipment; the rest is contracted to private firms, such as garbage collection and large paving projects.
 In this way, our citizens receive the benefit of the best service at the least possible cost.